 Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.
+As our Savior Christ has taught us, we now pray,

-Our Father in heaven,

-hallowed be your Name,

-your kingdom come,

-your will be done

-on earth as in heaven.
+Our Father in heaven, hallowed be your Name, your kingdom come, your will be done on earth as in heaven.
 Give us today our daily bread.

-Forgive us our sins

-as we forgive those

-who sin against us.

-Save us from the time of trial,

-and deliver us from evil.

-For the kingdom, the power

-and the glory are yours,

-now and for ever.
+Forgive us our sins as we forgive those who sin against us.
+Save us from the time of trial, and deliver us from evil.
+For the kingdom, the power and the glory are yours, now and for ever.
 Amen.